 Now running until 2022, The EY Exhibition has become a central fixture in the Tate programme, and to date these shows have been visited by over 1.4 million people.
 EY has over twenty-five years’ experience of supporting the visual arts in the UK, and this unique relationship is an example of how EY teams with other organisations that share their purpose and commitment to building a better working world.

-The EY Tate Arts Partnership helps Tate to realise its ambitious arts programme across Tate Modern and Tate Britain, with EY’s support being extended through corporate memberships at Tate Liverpool, Tate St Ives and at many of the Plus Tate partners around the country.
+The EY Tate Arts Partnership helps Tate to realise its ambitious arts programme across Tate Modern and Tate Britain, with EY’s support extends across the UK through corporate memberships at Tate Liverpool, Tate St Ives and at many of the Plus Tate partners around the country.